Table of Contents

 There are four different types of error on the 1973 D Penny.
 The penny has a Double die, off-center striking, pre-punched mintmark & die-break errors.
 The value of these 1973 D Error Penny depends on the type of error.

-While there are several 1973 doubled die pennyworth seeking, none are considered significant and highly precious.
+While several 1973 doubled-die pennyworths seek, none are considered significant and highly precious.
 Here are, however, a few small duplicated deaths that one should be on the lookout for!
 First, search for one 1973 doubled die having inscription, date, and Lincoln’s eye and bowtie doubling.
 Depending on the amount of the doubling, these 1973 doubled dies could cost anywhere from $25 to $100.

 Coiners at the United States Mint had to hand-punch the mintmark onto working dies back in 1973, which left a lot of possibility for human mistake.
 Authorities made mistakes.
 They usually rectified them by punching the wrong or misplaced mintmark with a different one.
 Although Mintmark variants are tiny and widespread, they are nonetheless collectible.
 The value of most re-punched mintmarks ranges from $3 to $10, depending on the degree of variation and the coin’s unique condition.

-As a coin die ages, it will begin to show indications of wear and tear, including die breakage.
+As a coin dies ages, it will show indications of wear and tear, including die breakage.
 The raised lines, squiggles, and bumps from die breaks appear on the struck coin.
-The size, position, and overall significance of the die crack determine the value of a coin with a die break.
-I.e., break faults from 1973 are worth anything from $3 to more than $100. n addition, Lincoln pennies are renowned for a unique die break known as a BIE fault.
-These specific die breaks resemble a capital letter “I” and appear between the letters “B” and “E” in the word “LIBERTY.”
+The die crack’s size, position, and overall significance determine the value of a coin with a die break.
+I.e., break faults from 1973 are worth anything from $3 to more than $100.
+In addition, Lincoln pennies are renowned for a unique die break known as a BIE fault.
+These specific die breaks resemble the capital letter “I” and appear between the letters “B” and “E” in the word “LIBERTY.”
 The value of a 1973 BIE Lincoln cent ranges from $5 to $10.

 How Much is a 1973 D Penny no Mint Mark Worth?

-In uncirculated form with an MS 65 grade, the 1973 penny without no mint mark and the 1973 D cent are valued at roughly $0.30. n uncirculated form, a 1973 S penny with an MS 65 grade is worth approximately $0.85. n PR 65 condition, proof coins with an S mintmark are worth around $1.
+In uncirculated form with an MS 65 grade, the 1973 penny without a mint mark and the 1973 D cent are valued at roughly $0.30. n uncirculated form, a 1973 S penny with an MS 65 grade is worth approximately $0.85.
+In PR 65 condition, proof coins with an S mintmark are worth around $1.

 If a US coin’s date is inscribed without a mintmark, it signifies the piece has no mintmark and was produced (typically) in Philadelphia.
-Coins produced in Philadelphia without mintmarks are occasionally referred to as 1927-P, although there is no mintmark on the piece.
-The evaluation of each coin determines whether or not it is an error coin and without any mintmark and other missing details.
+Coins produced in Philadelphia without mintmarks are occasionally referred to as 1927-P, although the piece has no mintmark.
+The evaluation of each coin determines whether or not it is an error coin without any mintmark or other missing details.

 Certain coins with no mintmark are genuine mistakes.
-Whereas authorities never meant the majority of others to have one in the first place.
+Meanwhile, authorities never meant for most others to have one in the first place.
 Similarly, many coins contain letters that are missing.
-These are occasionally faulty coins, but other times the inscription has been wiped off by those outside the mint, or it’s just a regular coin with a lot of wear.
+These are occasionally faulty coins, but other times, the inscription has been wiped off by those outside the mint, or it’s just a regular coin with a lot of wear.
 Any coins are missing a few characters, a date number or two, or even whole inscriptions!
 Some of these coins are genuine errors, while others show symptoms of post-mint deterioration.

 How Much Does a 1971 D Penny Weigh?